 parameters

-The parameters for the simplified models discussed in 5.5.2 and 5.5.3 are as follows: CR, AR, CD, AD (within the Orbit Parameters Message [OPM]).
+The parameters for the simplified models discussed in 5.5.2 and 5.5.3 are as follows: CR, AR, CD, AD.
 The meanings of these parameters are defined below.

 Solar Radiation Pressure (Simplified Model)

 The absorption or reflection of photons associated with solar radiation causes a spacecraft to accelerate.
 For most applications of navigation data exchange, a simplified model that assumes the surface normal of the spacecraft is pointing to the Sun is sufficient to account for the effect of solar radiation.
 The following model for the acceleration of a satellite due to solar radiation pressure may be used: